taimuri99/plotly-deploy/README.md

-# Module 12 JS, HTML and JSON Data: Plotly &amp; Belly Button Biodiversity
+# Plotly &amp; Belly Button Biodiversity
+Module 12: JS, HTML and JSON Data
 We have a completed panel for demographic information and now need to visualize the bacterial data for each volunteer.
 Specifically, we should be able to identify the top 10 bacterial species in their belly buttons.
 That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, these volunteers will be able to identify whether that species is found in their navel.

 Challenge 12 focused on building an interactive webpage with sample demographic data and visualization of the bacterial data present within the belly button for each volunteer whose records can be accessed by Volunteer ID number.
 The top ten bacterial cultures are included as a bar chart while the rest of the bacterial cultures per sample are plotted as a bubble plot.
 A graphic is also shown for frequency of belly button washing per week for each volunteer.
 The data and plots automatically update with choosing a different ID number.